icgc-argo/wfpm/README.md

 and another utility package published
 here: [https://github.com/icgc-argo/demo-wfpkgs/releases/tag/demo-utils.v1.3.0](https://github.com/icgc-argo/demo-wfpkgs/releases/tag/demo-utils.v1.3.0)

-1. Prepare anthor GitHub repository under an organization account
+1. Prepare another GitHub repository under an organization account

 Similar to the first step of demo use case 1, create another repository (here we use `awesome-wfpkgs2`) in the same GitHub organization, add a PAT to it as a secret and name it `CR_PAT`.